pazka/Arduino-to-serial-com/README.md

 # Arduino-to-serial-com
-Simple program to communicate with from an Arduino to a Module through serial port
+Simple program to communicate with from an Arduino Nano to a Module through serial port

 # Usage
  You just have to use a com port console (I'm using Termite) to send commands to the Arduino and it will redirect them to the plugged module.